 Representing Water– I prefer to use consecrated moon water that I sometimes place in a spray bottle with a couple of drops of my favourite essential oil

-Representing Earth– Consecrated salt-I prefer to use black salt or Himalayan salt
+Representing Earth– Consecrated salt-I prefer to use Himalayan salt

 Representing Air– Your Athame, a feather or even incense